pranshugaba/partial-exploration-old/README.md

        In the file the first line shows the timestamps and the second and third line shows the lower bound and upper bound recorded at those timestamps respectively.

+    3. To compute mean-payoff for a model (MDP/CTMDP) that is not already present inside the "data/" directory, first place the model inside either the "data/models" directory or "data/ctmdpModels" directory depening on the type of the model.
+For computing the mean-payoff the tool needs maxReward and pMin. pMin is the minimum transition probability in the whole model. maxSuccessors is an optional parameter which can be ignored. pMin can be found by running a script.
+For example assume a new MDP model is placed inside "data/models/" directory and is named new_model.prism.
+Now do the following to compute the pMin of that model.

+       ./gradlew -p ./ run --args='modelInfo -m /data/models/new_model.prism'

+       This will output the minimum transition probability pMin of that model.
+Use that info to execute step 1. maxRewards parameter can be found by manually going through the rewards module of the 'new_models.prism' file.
+If there are multiple reward models and undefined constants in the prism file, use the following command,

+       ./gradlew -p ./ run --args='modelInfo -m /data/models/new_model.prism -r #reward-module-name -c #constantValues'

+       Say 'new_models.prism' has two reward modules "r1" and "r2" and it also has an undefined constant K. Then the following will use the reward module "r1" and assign a value of 5 to K.

+       ./gradlew -p ./ run --args='modelInfo -m /data/models/new_model.prism -r r1 -c K=5'

 C) Running Tool from source code: